Trushang-Patel/GURUKUL/README.md

 # GURUKUL

 GURUKUL is a comprehensive e-learning platform designed to facilitate seamless interaction between educators and learners.
-It offers features such as assignment uploads, note sharing, attendance tracking, and a forum for student discussions.
+It offers features such as Quiz hosting, assignment uploads, note sharing, attendance tracking, and a forum for student discussions.

 ## Features

+- **Quiz Hosting**: Teachers can host quiz and schedule test for students.
 - **Assignment Management**: Upload and download assignments with ease.
 - **Resource Sharing**: Access and share notes and important documents.
 - **Attendance Tracking**: Mark attendance using location-based verification or PIN codes for online sessions.